glennlopez/Arc/README.md

 About Arc
 ===
-Arc is a Pythagorean plotter that uses arduino uC to control the motors that pull the strings (adjusting the hypotenues) at correct speed to move from point A to point B. I use Java as a gcode enterpreter to automate the process of sending commands one after another to draw large images using gcode.
+Arc is a Pythagorean plotter that uses C, C++, Java, and Arduino to solve a problem.
+Can be used to clean windows or spray paint images/murals on walls (attachments coming later).
 <img src="http://people.ece.cornell.edu/land/courses/ece4760/FinalProjects/s2001/vp2/vp2sketch.jpg" alt="pythag">
 <br />
 <br />